 The Payroll Manager differs from the Payroll Supervisor which participates in and supervises staff performing the daily payroll processing.

 Duties may include but are not limited to the following:

 - Oversees the daily activities of a central payroll function; ensures the timely and accurate processing of payroll records, documents and reports; checks, reviews and verifies payroll figures and records for accuracy; reconciles payroll errors.

 - Establishes and maintains the payroll record keeping system to ensure financial accountability; balances and audits accounts; reviews payroll source documents for compliance with labor regulations, tax laws, county policies and budgets; develops procedures and time lines for submission of source documents; attends conferences and training seminars to remain current with technologies, laws and regulations.

-- Provides advice and assistance to departments in processing payroll records to be forwarded to central payroll; communicates regularly with staff from Finance, Employee Services and Information Services departments regarding payroll and related human resource functions, issues and long range planning; coordinates information with Employee Services staff regarding employee data and fringe benefits.
+- Provides advice and assistance to departments in processing payroll records to be forwarded to central payroll; communicates regularly with staff from Finance, Human Resources and Technology Services departments regarding payroll and related human resource functions, issues and long range planning; coordinates information with Human Resources staff regarding employee data and fringe benefits.

 - Prepares and reviews payroll audit reports and work papers for the annual County audit and audits by federal and state agencies; develops work schedules to meet audit deadlines; explains accounting policies, procedures and systems to County employees and independent auditors.